ronjohn4/JIRAhours/README.md

 # JIRAhours
-Pull all hours for a specific Project and Date Range from Tempo.
-Find corresponding JIRA sub-task and stories.
-Find stories for sub-tasks.
 This sample project show some best practices to use when integrating JIRA and Tempo data in a Python/Flask/requests driven app.

 Using the code is straight forward: